kmules1/kmules1.github.io/ecumene/world/index.md

 #### Years since The Landing

 The calendar era of the Civic Calendar marks years since the Elves first landed on the Ecumene and brought civilization to Mankind.
 According to surviving records, this took place on **Tykktið 4108 Köktyl Pý 4**, approximately halfway between the Southern Spring Equinox and the Southern Summer Solstice.
-This functions as Year Zero for the Civic Calendar's predominant calendar era, *Ab Egressu* (AE).
+This functions as Year Zero for the Civic Calendar's predominant calendar era, *Ab Egressú* (AE).

 #### Indiction